- Frozen 2: Forest of Shadows by Kamilla Benko

 A review by Nalini Haynes

-Belle (Emma Watson) lives in a village in France, wandering around with her nose in a book and being abused for teaching another girl to read.
+Beauty and the Beast opens with Belle (Emma Watson) living in a village in France, wandering around with her nose in a book and being abused for teaching another girl to read.
 She lives with her father, Maurice (Kevin Kline), a Geppetto-type who takes a clockwork diorama to market to sell.
 Belle asks him to bring a rose back.

 Gaston (Luke Evans), an arrogant bully living in the village, pursues Belle, ignoring her rebuffs because he’s too busy admiring himself in mirrors to notice.